williampansky/skynet.override/README.md

 Styles and scripts powered by the [User JavaScript & CSS](https://chrome.google.com/webstore/detail/user-javascript-and-css/nbhcbdghjpllgmfilhnhkllmkecfmpld) Chrome extension to reconfigure the front-end of Skynet.

+## Notice

+The code found in this project _**does not**_, in any way, conflict with the original SVN repository.
+All JavaScript interaction is limited to front-end DOM manipulation; meaning it's tweaking the presentational aspect in a way anyone with Chrome devtools can do.
+It does not compromise or tap into the server, database, or other core aspects of Skynet.
+It's simply a visual (aesthetic) upgrade.

 ## Features

 Skynet.Override strives to provide a modern interface experience for the outdated front-end with help from the [UIkit](https://getuikit.com/) framework.